 What We Do

-Manipur has a high prevalence of HIV, TB (both drug-sensitive and drug-resistant TB) and hepatitis C. Due to a lack of resources, there is also a high incidence of coinfection in the state.
+Manipur has a high prevalence of HIV, TB (both drug-sensitive and drug-resistant TB) and hepatitis C. Due to a lack of resources, there is also a high incidence of co-infection across the state.
 In cases of co-infection, each disease speeds up the progress of the other, making the patient more vulnerable and the treatment more difficult.
-A holistic patient-centric approach can have positive outcomes.
+A holistic patient-centred approach can have positive outcomes.

 We continued to provide medical care for HIV, TB, DR-TB and hepatitis C through our clinics in Churachandpur, Chakpikarong and Moreh.
 In our HIV centres, we adopted a simplified model of care that rationalised medical attention based on patient needs.
 We supported the HIV antiretroviral treatment centre and inpatient management of HIV in the district hospital of Churachandpur.
 In addition, we provided homeless intravenous drug users with support in the form of food coupons and dry food rations.